 Equestrian access to public lands is being challenged nation-wide by increased competition for trail use, reduced budgets for trail maintenance at all levels of government and misconceptions about the impact horses have on trails.
 The equestrian community needs to earn a ‘seat at the table’ where ever decisions are being made about equestrian access to public trails or face the likelihood of further reductions in trails open to horseback riders.

-Show-Me Missouri Backcountry Horsemen, as part of Backcountry Horsemen of America, is working to earn a ‘seat at the table’ and promote the interests of all horsemen who enjoy using our public lands.
+Backcountry Horsemen of Missouri, as part of Backcountry Horsemen of America, is working to earn a ‘seat at the table’ and promote the interests of all horsemen who enjoy using our public lands.
 Please join us!
 Together, we will make a difference!

 Expansion History of Back Country Horsemen of America